-It is critical for enterprises to connect X-verse events across the lived journey of experiencers to the enterprise architecture encapsulated in the digital infrastructure and interactive platforms of enterprises.
-(See Figure 7.)
-Enterprises must visualize the X-verse, the universe of experience environments and emergent experiences, embodying impacts across all moments of lived-jounrey engagements in digitalized interactive ecosystems, using the PIE X lens.
-In the X-verse, enterprises must put experience environments that they innovate and co-create with their stakeholders, first.
-It is, therefore, not just about the Internet-of-Things (IoT), but beyond to the Internet-of-eXperiences (IoX), activated through the IoT-enabled offerings of digitalized interactive ecosystems.
-There is a need to connect with the lives and livelihoods of individuals-as-experiencers.
-The digital fabric of enterprises are now part and parcel of the fabric of the society itself.
+It is critical for the enterprises to connect the X-verse events in the experiencer journey, the universe of experiences and experience-environments, to the enterprise architecture, encapsulated in the digital platforms of the enterprises.
+Enterprises must visualise the X-verse, the universe of experiences and experience environments at every moment of interaction between an experiencer and the ecosystem, using the PIE X Ecosystem lens.
+In the X-verse, enterprises put people and a set of experiences and experience environments that enterprises co-create with their stakeholders, first, ahead of their smart and connected goods and services.
+It is not just about the Internet-of-Things, it is about the Internet-of-eXperiences (IoX).
+And in this experience-verse, there is a need to connect with the lives and livelihoods of people, and the digital fabric of enterprises are now part and parcel of the fabric of the society itself.

-Value is, thus, created not just in terms of good and services, but also in terms of sustainable Impacts through interactive X-verse ecosystems.
-There is a possibility of co-creating unique ecosystem environments and experiences for every stakeholder (individual) seen as an experiencer.
-This represents a whole new sphere of value - going beyond goods & services to engender impacts through experience-centric innovation and unique value co-creation of infinite potential.
-While enterprises are measuring their activity impacts through SDG (Sustainable Development Goal) metrics and ESG (Environmental, Social, and Governance) scorecards, value co-creation in the X-verse needs to be more fully recognized through the lived-experiences of wellbeing impacts.
+Value is created not just in terms of good and services, but also in terms of sustainable Impacts for the experiencer and the ecosystem.
+There is a possibility of co-creating unique experiences and experience environments for every stakeholder.
+This represents a new plane of value - going beyond goods & services and engendering impacts through experiences and - value creation of infinite potential and possibilities.
+Enterprises are measuring impacts through metrics like Sustainable Development Goals and ESG (Environmental, Environmental, social and corporate governance)